vijay-shankaranand/tp/docs/UserGuide.md

 Format: `mark_task td/TASK_DESCRIPTION ev/EVENT_NAME`

-* Task Description and Event Name should not have more than one whitespace in-between each word.
 * Marks the task specified by the `TASK_DESCRIPTION` from the event specified by the `EVENT_NAME` of JobFestGo as completed.
+* Task description and event name should not have more than one whitespace in-between each word.
- A label indicating the status of the task will be shown next to its description in the task list.
+* A label indicating the status of the task will be shown next to its description in the task list.
 * Both the `TASK_DESCRIPTION` and the `EVENT_NAME` are case-insensitive.
   e.g. `mark_task td/Book Venue ev/NUS Career Fair 2023` and `mark_task td/book venue ev/nus Career FAIR 2023`
   will perform the same operation.